 It’s also got some really good texture with the chicken, the mushrooms and the wild rice.
 Except for the mushrooms you need only pantry ingredients and a chicken breast out of the freezer, or, if you happen to have, some leftover cooked chicken.

 Now we come to my favorite part, the herbs and spices.
 You use 1/8 teaspoon dried French thyme, 1/8 teaspoon dried marjoram (the perfect match for mushrooms), 1/8 teaspoon toasted dehydrated onion and 1/8 teaspoon salt for this soup.
-I ground the mix up in a mortar with a pestle to get a nice, fine salt.
+Grind the mix up in a mortar with a pestle to get a nice, fine salt.
 It smells delicious!

 Next you make a roux to thicken the soup.
 (You can use the pan you cooked the mushrooms in for the roux and don’t bother cleaning it in between.)
 You make the roux by melting 1 tablespoon unsalted butter and then whisking 1.5 tablespoons all-purpose flour into it.
 Next, stir in 1/4 cup heavy cream.
 Add the roux to the soup, bring it to a boil, then add in the chicken and the mushrooms and you’re all set!

 More hearty soups and stews: